Dunedin Public Libraries Association

-Currently the association enjoys a membership of over 300 individuals who actively support and work to promote the Dunedin Public Libraries network.
+Currently the Association enjoys a membership of just under 100 individuals who actively support and work to promote the Dunedin Public Libraries network.

 This work takes many forms including lobbying local council and other organisations on behalf of the Libraries, encouraging greater public use of the Libraries and helping to provide extra facilities for Library users.

-The Dunedin Public Library Association was formed over 100 years ago in 1890, by a group of concerned citizens who wished to see a free public library established in Dunedin.
+The Dunedin Public Libraries Association was formed over 100 years ago in 1890, by a group of concerned citizens who wished to see a free public library established in Dunedin.

-A colourful stained glass window designed by the late Otago artist Shona McFarlane was commissioned by the Dunedin Public Library Association.
+A colourful stained-glass window designed by the late Otago artist Shona McFarlane was commissioned by the Dunedin Public Libraries Association.
 This artwork features prominently on the ground floor of the City Library.

 TURN BACK THE PAGES – A HISTORY OF THE DUNEDIN PUBLIC LIBRARY ASSOCIATION 1890 –2005

-Turn Back the Pages by Merle van de Klundert tells the story of one of the oldest and most active groups supporting public libraries in New Zealand, the Dunedin Public Library Association.
+Turn Back the Pages by Merle van de Klundert tells the story of one of the oldest and most active groups supporting public libraries in New Zealand, the Dunedin Public Libraries Association.